-While scores around the 95th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the PTY office for questions about scores that do not meet these criteria, as alternative documentation may be acceptable.
+While scores around the 90th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the PTY office for questions about scores that do not meet these criteria, as alternative documentation may be acceptable.
 Returning SAVY students do not need to resubmit test scores unless their scores are more than three years old.
 Students without test scores should work with their schools to obtain documentation of their assessments.
 Families can also For more information about eligibility, please visit the Student Program Eligibility webpage.

-Our courses are specifically designed for academically gifted learners.
+Our courses are specifically designed for academically advanced learners.
 Our instructors teach their courses at an accelerated pace and at a level of depth which research suggests works particularly well with academically gifted students.
 We use these test scores to ensure that our courses are a good fit for a student.

 Programs for Talented Youth works with organizations, companies, foundations, and individuals who are interested in directly supporting students’ attendance through named scholarships.
 Scholarships are based on criteria defined by the supporting organization, company, foundation, or individual and vary year-to-year.
-Scholarships, along with criteria, are located on the course page of the specific program session they are associated with.
+Any available scholarships, along with criteria, are located on the course page of the specific program session they are associated with.
 Scholarships range in monetary aid and eligibility requirements, with select scholarships offering full tuition.

 Interested in helping support students through a named scholarship or in connecting us with a company, organization, or foundation?
 Please contact our office to learn more!

 While most classes fill within the Application Priority Window, SAVY continues to accept applications after the Application Priority Window has ended until all classes are filled.
 We also maintain waiting lists for full courses.
 Please check our course pages to learn more about course availability for a particular session or course.